otrv4/otrv4/architecture-decisions/015-encoding.md

 Usually, every specification defines a way of doing encodings.
-As OTRv4 uses EdDSA for signature generation and verification, as well as for generation of private and public keys, EdDSA encoding for ed448 is used.
+As OTRv4 uses EdDSA for signature generation and verification, as well as for generation of private and public keys (by following RFC8032), EdDSA encoding for ed448 is used.

 ### Decision

 OTRv4 uses little and big-endian format.
 For operations related to elliptic curve arithmetic, little-endian is used.
-For everything else, big-endian is used.
+For everything else, big-endian is used (as to be compatible with OTRv3, and to be consistent with data networking protocols).
 This is done because OTRv4 uses EdDSA.
-As the specification of EdDSA uses little-endian, OTRv4 keeps that for elliptic curve arithmetic encoding.
+As the specification of EdDSA uses little-endian, OTRv4 follows that for elliptic curve arithmetic encoding (transmission and storage).

-The byte array to bit string and viceversa encoding (with little-endian) is, therefore, defined as:
+The byte array to bit string and viceversa encoding (with little-endian) is, therefore, defined as (as defined in RFC8032):

 Bit strings are converted to byte arrays by taking bits from left to right, packing those from the least significant bit of each byte to the most